Sphalerite or not? Part II

 Sphalerite in quartz?

-Tower number 3 is mainly white with brown-black non-transverse bands referred to as “sphalerite”.
-However, the brown-black bands have a Mohs hardness of about 6 – 7 and are thus harder than sphalerite (Mohs 3½ -4).
+Tower number 3 is mainly white with brown-black non-transverse bands referred to as ‘sphalerite’.
+However, the brown-black bands have a Mohs hardness of about 6 – 7 and are thus harder than sphalerite (Mohs 3½ – 4).
 Possibly the sphalerite here is then in quartz, but this cannot be determined without additional research.
-In any case, the white in this tower is clearly quartz, between which a constituent fluoresces yellow-white with UVA.
-Chemical analysis (EDX) in a lab shows no zinc and/or sulfur (the constituents of sphalerite) to be present in the brown-black parts.
+In any case, the white in this tower is overtly quartz, between which a component fluoresces yellow-white with UVA.
+Chemical analysis (EDX) in a lab shows no zinc and/or sulfur (the constituents of sphalerite) are present in the brown-black constituent.
 However, quartz was detected with traces of manganese; the amount of manganese was too small to determine which mineral was involved (probably a manganese oxide).
 It did not become clear what causes the fluorescence.

 Tower 3 with “bands of sphalerite” appears to be quartz with inclusions of manganese